umarhussain15/fluxcd-test-source/README.md

-# flux-upgrade-test
+# fluxcd-test-source

-Repo to use as a source of Flux and test it's upgrades with Flux Operator
+Repo to use as a source of Flux and test it's various operations

 ## TODOs